gabefiori/.dotfiles/README.md

 To manage ZSH plugins and themes, you will need [Oh My Zsh](https://ohmyz.sh/) installed.

 ## Issues:
-- ### nvm inside Fish
+- ### NVM inside Fish
-  nvm won't work with fish.
-You can enter another shell and use nvm from there.
+  NVM won't work with fish.
+You can enter another shell and use it from there.

 - ### Tmux italic text
   To enable italic text on Tmux, make sure to: